staysail/nova-cdragon/C-Dragon.novaextension/README.md

 - Objective C++ support is quite primitive, and doesn't understand C++ yet.
   We need a decent Tree-sitter grammar for it.

 - Objective C preprocessor statements are not well highlighted, as well as things inside such conditionals.
-This is due to the limitations of the Tree-sitter grammar we have used; we'll probably need to fork that grammar to fix it.
+  This is due to the limitations of the Tree-sitter grammar we have used.
+  We'll probably need to fork that grammar to fix it.

 - Pointer declarations are not properly symbolicated.
   This is because of limitations in the Tree-sitter grammar.
   We will probably need to fork the grammars to make pointer_declarations a hidden node.

 - Objective C symbolication is far from complete.
   We welcome bug reports and PRs from folks who make use of Objective C.

 ## 🌐 Localizations 🌐